Fernando Rodney: Washington Nationals

 On June 1, 2019, Rodney signed a minor league contract with the Washington Nationals.
 On June 25, he was called up to the major leagues.

-His combined record in 2019 was 0–5 with two saves and a 5.66 ERA in 47 2/3 innings.
+His combined regular season record in 2019 was 0–5 with two saves and a 5.66 ERA in 47 2/3 innings.
 He was the second-oldest player in the major leagues, behind Ichiro Suzuki.
-Rodney became the fourth player to appear in all rounds of the postseason (Wild Card, Division Series, Champion Series, and World Series) in both the AL and NL.
-He had 6 postseason appearances, 3 of which came in the World Series.
+Rodney became the fourth player to appear in all rounds of the postseason (Wild Card, Division Series, Champion Series, and World Series) in both the AL and National League.
+He had six postseason appearances, three of which came in the World Series.
 The Nationals won, giving him his first championship at the age of 42.

 Sugar Land Skeeters

-On July 18, 2020, Rodney signed on to play for the Sugar Land Skeeters of the Constellation Energy League, a makeshift 4-team independent league created as a result of the COVID-19 pandemic, for the 2020 season.
+On July 18, 2020, Rodney signed on to play for the Sugar Land Skeeters of the Constellation Energy League, a makeshift four-team independent league created as a result of the COVID-19 pandemic, for the 2020 season.

 Houston Astros

 On July 31, 2020, the Houston Astros signed Rodney to a minor league deal.
-Rodney was released by the Astros on September 2, 2020 after training at the team's alternate site.
+Rodney was released by the Astros on September 2 after training at the team's alternate site.

 Toros de Tijuana

-On March 1, 2021, Rodney signed with the Toros de Tijuana of the Mexican League.
+On March 1, 2021, Rodney signed with the Toros de Tijuana of the Mexican Baseball League.
 He led the league with 16 saves, won the "Reliever of the Year" award, and saved 9 games in the playoffs to help the Toros win their second championship.
 Rodney returned to the Toros in 2022, and posted a 6–1 record with a 3.00 ERA and 22 saves in 39 innings pitched.

 Diablos Rojos del México

-On December 29, 2022, Rodney was traded to the Guerreros de Oaxaca for P Francis Martes, and subsequently loaned to the Diablos Rojos del México for the 2023 season.
+On December 29, 2022, Rodney was traded to the Guerreros de Oaxaca for pitcher Francis Martes and subsequently loaned to the Diablos Rojos del México for the 2023 season.
 He made 6 appearances, posting a 2–1 record with a 6.35 ERA over 5 2/3 innings.
-Rodney was released on May 7, 2023.
+Rodney was released on May 7.

 Leones de Yucatán

 On May 12, 2023, Rodney signed with the Leones de Yucatán.
-In 18 appearances, he posted a 6.16 ERA and registered 6 saves over 19 innings pitched.
-Rodney was waived on July 3.
+In 18 appearances, he had a 6.16 ERA with 6 saves over 19 innings pitched.
+He was waived on July 3.

 Hamilton Cardinals

 On November 28, 2024, Rodney signed with the Hamilton Cardinals of the semi-professional Intercounty Baseball League.
 He signed after the Canadian team's owner visited him in the Dominican Republic and said the team could only pay him in lodging and meals.
 Rodney said his goal is to keep pitching until he is 50 years old.
+He went 1–3 with 7 saves and a 3.37 ERA in 20 games and played in the league's All-Star Game.
+He was formally released on March 12, 2026.

+International career

+Rodney played for the Dominican Republic national team in the 2006, 2013, and 2017 World Baseball Classic (WBC).
+He was named to the 2013 All-WBC team, going 7-for-7 in saves opportunities.
+His 8 saves are the most in WBC history.